dbiel-77/scrapers_ca_app/docker/README.md

 ## Usage

+To run all scrapers:

+    python3 manage.py update

-To run a scraper, e.g. `ca_on`, open a shell as above, and:
+To run a specific scraper (eg. ca_on):

-    pupa update ca_on
+    python3 manage.py update ca_on

 To wipe the database: